-There are two units of study in the Year 9 curriculum for Geography: Biomes and food security and Geographies of interconnections.
+There are two units of study in the year 10 curriculum for Geography: Environmental change and management and Geographies of human wellbeing.

 · Geographies of Interconnections: This unit examines the interconnections between people and places through the products people buy and the effects of their production on the places that make them.
 These distinctive aspects of interconnection are investigated using studies drawn from Australia and across the world.